ollie314/workbench/README.md

 ### Project Description
 The workbench project takes the workbench metaphore seriously.
 It's a platform that allows you to do work; it provides a flat work surface that supports your ability to combine tools (python modules) together.
 In general a workbench never constrains you (oh no! you can't use those 3 tools together!) on the flip side it doesn't hold your hand either.
 Using the workbench software is a bit like using a Lego set, you can put the pieces together however you want AND adding your own pieces is super easy!.

-If Workbench had political leanings they would be **'libertarian minarchist'**.

 * **Loosely coupled**
   * No inheritance relationships
   * No knowledge of data structures